 This means a plaintiff can claim their immediate medical costs like hospital bills, surgery fees, and prescription medication costs.
 They can also claim future medical expenses resulting from a motorcycle accident.
 For example, if a plaintiff requires months of physical therapy, they can claim the cost of this treatment in their lawsuit.

 This forward-thinking approach to damages in personal injury cases extends to lost income as well.
 If an accident permanently diminishes a plaintiff’s earning potential, they can claim the amount of future income they would have reasonably expected to earn had the accident not happened.

 Hire a Reliable Attorney

 A motorcycle accident claim may have complex questions of liability, and the full scope of a plaintiff’s damages may not be immediately clear.
 One of the most important steps to take when you are facing a motorcycle accident lawsuit is to seek legal representation from a reliable and experienced personal injury attorney.

-If you or someone you love suffered severe injuries in a motorcycle accident, the team at Easton & Easton can help you determine which damages you can claim in a personal injury lawsuit.
+If you or someone you love suffered severe injuries in a motorcycle accident in Orange County, the team at Easton & Easton can help you determine which damages you can claim in a personal injury lawsuit.
 If you are ready to discuss your legal options, contact Easton & Easton today to schedule a case review with an experienced Huntington Beach motorcycle accident attorney.